-The purpose of the USAID/Uganda Supporting Access to Justice, Fostering Peace and Equity (SAFE) program is to support peace building and conflict mitigation in Uganda by strengthening mechanisms for resolution of conflicts over land, oil and ethnic diversity.
-This project will further enhance the capacity of local actors to prevent violent conflict and transform them into peaceful outcomes while promoting reconciliation.
-Through training, technical assistance and providing grants to Civil Society Organizations (CSOs), SAFE will focus on the oil rich Albertine region, the Lord’s Resistance Army (LRA) affected Northern Uganda, and Central Uganda as primary entry points.
+The purpose of the USAID/Uganda Supporting Access to Justice, Fostering Peace and Equity (SAFE) program was to support peace building and conflict mitigation in Uganda by strengthening mechanisms for resolution of conflicts over land, oil and ethnic diversity.
+This project further enhanced the capacity of local actors to prevent violent conflict and transform them into peaceful outcomes while promoting reconciliation.
+Through training, technical assistance and providing grants to Civil Society Organizations (CSOs), SAFE focused on the oil rich Albertine region, the Lord’s Resistance Army (LRA) affected Northern Uganda, and Central Uganda as primary entry points.

-SAFE will use a two pronged approach; first, it will strengthen systems of land administration; reinforce both formal and informal dispute resolution mechanisms and create awareness of the systems.
-Secondly, it will support local actors to prevent and transform emerging conflict into peaceful outcomes.
-Working with community networks, faith based organizations (FBOs), local government structures and CSOs, where appropriate, SAFE will build indigenous capacity for conflict prevention and reconciliation in Uganda.
+SAFE used a two pronged approach; first, it strengthened systems of land administration; reinforced both formal and informal dispute resolution mechanisms and created awareness of the systems.
+Secondly, it supported local actors to prevent and transform emerging conflict into peaceful outcomes.
+Working with community networks, faith based organizations (FBOs), local government structures and CSOs, where appropriate, SAFE built indigenous capacity for conflict prevention and reconciliation in Uganda.

 - Make institutions for land administration and dispute resolution more accountable and accessible